 - If damage is part of the agreement, it’s advisable to show your guarantor exactly what they will be responsible for, too.

 - When renting within the UK, be aware that it’s likely the guarantor will need to reside in the UK, too.

 - International students without a UK guarantor may be required to pay more rent upfront.

 - It’s common for one guarantee to be in place for a joint tenancy, as opposed to just your share or the cost for your room.
-It may be possible to negotiate with the landlord for a variation to a guarantee agreement, meaning guarantor's liability was confined to only your rent payments or any damage caused by you.
+It may be possible to negotiate with the landlord for a variation to an agreement, meaning the guarantor's liability is confined to only your rent payments or any damage caused by you.
 But this will depend upon the landlord.

 - Many agreements are open-ended in that they refer to liability ‘under this tenancy/agreement’ which means it can cover an extension beyond the fixed term and any variations in the rent.

-- Be sure that you fully understand the agreement, and remember to ask questions.
+- Be sure that you fully understand the agreement, and remember to ask questions before signing it.